Our first regular two-day art festival began April 24, 2010, at Pioneer Days in High Springs. We had just bought our Trimline tent.

 Our last festival of 2018 in Lutzannounced was our 100th regular two-day festival.
 Although that averages to a little over ten shows a year, we did seventeen festivals in the year before we reached this milestone (which may be a little too much).
 All one hundred shows were in Florida, where the art festival season runs from the beginning of October to the beginning of May.
 I can’t give any estimate on how long it will take us to complete the next 100 festivals (or if we will ever make it).

 Shortly after getting my first smartphone, I noticed a problem with our menusblog.
 I believe I have now fixed the problem, meaning that people with smartphones should be able to use the menus of at least 95% of the pages on the Bee Happy Graphics website.
 The aesthetics of the page may have suffered slightly, but that might be only temporary.
 I will continue to work on the last 5%, and I still need to implement the changes prompted by your inputcontest.
 I might even be changing our hosting service to something easier and less expensive.
 But for now, enjoy the new functionality!
 If you find a page where the menus don’t work, or see another problem, let me know.
 Thanks!

-After sending a few people (upon request) the original drawings and notes I made to build the panels we hang our pictures on at art festivals, it occurred to me (after closer inspection) that to the unaided eye, they were probably meaningless (and my friends are way too polite).
-I’ve been promising to organize the plans ever since.
-I’m not going to tell you how long that’s been.
+After sending a few people the original drawings and notes I made to build the panels we hang our pictures on at art festivals, upon request, I looked at them again closely and it occurred to me that to the unaided eye, they were probably meaningless (and my friends are way too polite).
+I’ve been promising to organize the plans ever since (I’m not going to tell you how long that’s been).

 Well, I just finished.
 The article is on our website (www.beehappygraphics.com/panels.html).
 You can even download a printable version (.pdf file) of the plans.
 Enjoy!
 If you try to use them and have any trouble, or have any suggestions for making them clearer, please let me know.
 Thank you.